 - Third-Party Products: Ensure ACRs for any third-party products included with the main product.

-Know the specific criteria relevant to your needs and the needs of your department:
+Step 7: Know the specific criteria relevant to your needs and the needs of your organization.

 Certification